ioBroker/ioBroker.zigbee/README.md

 ## ioBroker adapter for Zigbee devices via TI cc2531/cc2530/cc26x2r/cc2538 and deCONZ ConBee/RaspBee.

-With the Zigbee-coordinator based on Texas Instruments SoC cc253x (and others models) or deCONZ ConBee/RaspBee modules, it creates its own zigbee-network, into which zigbee-devices are connected.
+With the Zigbee-coordinator based on Texas Instruments SoC, deCONZ ConBee/RaspBee modules, Silicon Labs EZSP v8 or ZIGate USB-TTL it creates its own zigbee-network, into which zigbee-devices are connected.
 By work directly with the coordinator, the driver allows you to manage devices without additional application / gateways / bridge from device manufacturers (Xiaomi / TRADFRI / Hue / Tuya).
 About the device Zigbee-network can be read [here (in English)](https://www.zigbee2mqtt.io/information/zigbee_network.html).

 ## Hardware

+One coordinator device is required for each zigbee Adapter instance.
+The device must be flashed with the respective coordinator firmware.
+A list of supported coordinators, the necessary equipment for the firmware and the device preparation process for different coordinator devices are described [here (in English)](https://www.zigbee2mqtt.io/guide/adapters/) or [here (in Russian)](https://myzigbee.ru/books/%D0%BF%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B8/page/%D0%BF%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B0-cc2531cc2530)

 ### Texas Instruments SoC

-..
-For work, you need one of the following Adapters [all are listed here](https://www.zigbee2mqtt.io/information/supported_adapters.html) , flashed with a special ZNP firmware: [cc2531, cc2530, cc26x2r, cc2538](https://github.com/Koenkk/Z-Stack-firmware)
+Recommended devices are based on either the CC2652 or CC1352 chip.
+Devices based on cc253x chips are still supported but are no longer recommended.
+Only CC26xx/cc1352/cc2538 Devices support extraction of the NVRam backup which should allow to swap coordinator hardware without having to reconnect all zigbee devices to the network.
+Current firmware files for these devices can be found [on GitHub](https://github.com/Koenkk/Z-Stack-firmware)

 <span><img src="https://ae01.alicdn.com/kf/HTB1Httue3vD8KJjSsplq6yIEFXaJ/Wireless-Zigbee-CC2531-Sniffer-Bare-Board-Packet-Protocol-Analyzer-Module-USB-Interface-Dongle-Capture-Packet.jpg_640x640.jpg" width="100"></span>
 <span><img src="http://img.dxcdn.com/productimages/sku_429478_2.jpg" width="100"></span>